mmistakes/jekyll-theme-basically-basic/_portfolio/sentinel-composite.md

 Once I had my model and stack of images, I would generate a cloud mask for each Sentinel-2 image and select the 25th percentile pixel while excluding any pixel that was classified as a cloud.
 Excluding values from a percentile calculation turns out to be a very slow process in Numpy.
 I had to turn to [Kersten Fernerkundung's excellent algorithm](https://krstn.eu/np.nanpercentile()-there-has-to-be-a-faster-way/) that replaced Numpy's quadratic time complexity algorithm with one that has a linear run time.
 This algorithm was instrumental in allowing me to process the very large stack of Sentinel-2 images.

+Taken together, the above steps resulted in a process that guaranteed cloud free images no matter what geographic location was chosen.
+To be clear, the process works because of the enormous amount of data used.
+There are usually anywhere from 5~10 cloud free images in the stack of 100 images needed for the above process; however, the result is ALWAYS consistent.
+Because I've used so much data, the results are a very consistent temporal average.
+Neighboring tiles look similar and there is no noticeable seam between cells.
+I totally acknowledge that the process is overkill, but you really cannot argue with the results.

+The images look AWESOME.

+Check out an interactive, grayscale version of the map below.

 ## Interactive Map